proggga/ham_radio_exam/zettelkasten/Doppler Shift.md

 # Doppler Shift

-Doppler Shift is the change in frequency of a wave in relation to an observer who is moving relative to the wave source.
+Doppler [[Repeater Operation|Shift]] is the change in frequency of a wave in relation to an observer who is moving relative to the wave source.

 ## Mechanism
 *   **Approaching Source**: Waves are compressed $\rightarrow$ Frequency **Increases** (Pitch goes up).